 Second - arrange a meeting to plan the Funeral Mass.
 You will be contacted to set up this meeting which includes time with the priest who will celebrate the Funeral and the Director of Liturgy.
 The meeting will walk you through the various elements of the Funeral by including the scripture readings and the music.

-OLGC holds funerals Monday - Friday at 10am or on Saturday at 11am.
+Funerals are ordinarily celebrated at OLGC Monday - Thursday at 11am or on Saturday at 11am.

 Cremation - If cremation has been chosen, it is encouraged for the cremated remains be brought to the church for a Funeral Mass.
 The cremated remains are to be treated with the same dignity and respect as the body.

-Funeral Luncheon - A simple luncheon of sandwiches, salads and desserts is provided by the Bereavement Ministry.
+Funeral Luncheon - A simple luncheon of sandwiches, salads and desserts is provided in DeSales hall after the funeral by the Bereavement Ministry.
 This is done gratis and gives the family of the deceased some peace of mind at a time of distress.